openvinotoolkit/openvino/docs/ops/arithmetic/Divide_1.md

 * *m_pythondiv*

-  * **Description**: specifies if floor division should be calculate.
+  * **Description**: specifies if floor division should be calculated.
 This attribute is supported only for integer data types.
   * **Range of values**:
     * false - regular division
     * true - floor division